Skip to content

 Mission-critical — continuous coverage

-Continuous monitoring posture with weekly on-site presence, a named on-call engineer, a written 2-hour response SLA, full firmware management with rollback rehearsals, on-site spares for every critical component and an annual disaster-recovery rehearsal.
+Continuous monitoring posture with weekly on-site presence, a named on-call engineer, response targets documented in the AMC scope, full firmware management with rollback rehearsals, on-site spares for every critical component and an annual disaster-recovery rehearsal.

 Weekly on-site + on-call coverage2 hWeeklyMonthly with rollback drillFull on-site spares package; spare head-end equipment on site